vin099/M1_GAMING_TICTAC/1_Requirements/README.md

 1. Doesn't have advanced features.

 ## Opportunities
-1. More financial calculations can be implemented further.
+1. Stepping step to make a feature oriented design app.
-2. GUI can be used to enhance the visual look of the calculator.
+2. To make a mistake and may therefore be the better.

 ## Threats
-1. Advanced featured calculators are already in the market.
+1. Advanced games which is available now.